 International Car Rental Companies

 You can also hire cars from international car rental companies like Hertz, Avis and Sixt in Montenegro.
-These companies tend to have stricter conditions and be more expensive.
+These companies tend to have stricter conditions and be more expensive, but they have newish cars and international reputations.

 Typically when you rent a car from an international company you can expect: